All solutions & products

 1 · Deep Research — a planner–executor loop

 Decomposes a topic into sub-queries, runs multi-query web searches through a tool API, cross-references sources, and synthesizes a structured, cited report.
 Streams a transparent research trail — plan, search, cross-reference, synthesize — and degrades gracefully, returning partial findings on timeout rather than failing outright.
+Findings stage into the user's Personal Space for later promotion, closing the research → ingest → retrieve loop.

 Built / in build